 Additional ad hoc committees may be appointed as needed by the president or board.

-The president shall be ex officio a member of all committees and, as such, shall have all the privileges of membership thereon.
+The president shall be an ex officio member of all committees and, as such, shall have all the privileges of membership thereon.

 Each committee shall transact its business as is delegated to it in these bylaws and such additional business as may be referred to it by the president or the board.
 Except where special authority is given by the board, such committees shall not take action until a report has been made and approved by the board.